 There are 23 films from the Manaki Brothers which are the first films produced in the Republic of Macedonia and one from China, the first Chinese film production.
 Slovenian cinema also began in 1905 with one film.
 So far I have one film from Italy, one from Netherlands, one from Germany, three from Spain, one from Poland and one from Sweden.

-My YouTube playlist contains 222 films, 6 of those are incomplete, Walter Chase’s nine scientific films of epileptic seizures have been combined into one video.
-One film can’t be uploaded to YouTube due to nudity but may be viewed on my okru channel here.
+My YouTube playlist contains 225 films, 6 of those are incomplete, Walter Chase’s nine scientific films of epileptic seizures have been combined into one video.
+Of the remaining 124 films in my index one film can’t be uploaded to YouTube due to nudity but may be viewed on pCloud here.
 One, La Confession (Pathé) can be found on the Lobster Films DVD, Retour de flamme, Vol. 6, which I don’t have a copy of.
-Another may only be viewed on BFI Screenonline which is limited to libraries, colleges and universities in the UK.
-Of the remaining 111 films in my index 82 are held in the Library of Congress Paper Print Collection that haven’t been digitized and made available for viewing, 1 is held in the George Klein Collection by the Library of Congress, 5 are held by the British Film Institute, 3 are held in the UCLA Film & Television archive, 7 are held by the Centre national du cinéma et de l’image animée (CNC), 1 is held held by the National Film & Sound Archive of Australia, 2 are held by the George Eastman Museum, 1 is held by Fondation Jérôme Seydoux-Pathé and 9 films are presumed lost (this number will certainly grow as my research continues).
+Another may only be viewed on BFI Screenonline which is limited to libraries, colleges and universities in the UK, 84 are held in the Library of Congress Paper Print Collection that haven’t been digitized and made available for viewing, 1 is held in the George Klein Collection by the Library of Congress, 5 are held by the British Film Institute, 3 are held in the UCLA Film & Television archive, 7 are held by the Centre national du cinéma et de l’image animée (CNC), 1 is held by the National Film & Sound Archive of Australia, 2 are held by the George Eastman Museum, 1 is held by Fondation Jérôme Seydoux-Pathé and 18 films are presumed lost (this number will certainly grow as my research continues).